 - Tuition and fees are payable in full on or before the first day of each semester with the following exceptions: the student has made prior arrangements with Student Financial Services or the student is awaiting receipt of an award (i.e., scholarships, grants, loans, military tuition assistance, or other authorized financial assistance).
 Proof of award is necessary. - Students will not be permitted to attend classes if full payment is not received.
-Payment in full of outstanding financial obligations is a prerequisite to registration each semester. - Payment is accepted by check, credit card, or money order only.
+Payment in full of outstanding financial obligations is a prerequisite to registration each semester. - A student entitled to educational assistance under Chapter 31, Vocational Rehabilitation and Employment, or Chapter 33, Post-9/11 GI Bill benefits may attend/participate in classes until the date on which payment from VA is made to the institution or 90 days after the date the institution certified tuition and fees following the receipt of the certificate of eligibility. - Payment is accepted by check, credit card, or money order only.
 No cash payments are accepted.
 A charge will be assessed for returned checks.
 After one returned check, checks will no longer be accepted from the student. - Payments made within sixty days of program completion/graduation must be made by money order, credit card, or cashier's check only.
 Personal checks will not be accepted. - Unpaid balances will be sent to Riverside Health System's collection department if not paid within 30 days.